infominer33/infominer33.github.io/_posts/2019-06-25-contributors-intro.md

 ![](https://infominer.id/bookmark-donations/that-would-be-great.jpg)

 If you would export me a copy of your bookmarks.... that would be great!
 After a while I'll make a few fine grained how-to.
 This is one of the simplest ways that nearly anyone could make a significant contribution.

-I want to create detailed guides, to ensure that everyone is able.
+To be honest, I'm not really sure how everyone is keeping track of important links\references.

+I would love it if you shared.

 ## @ mention on twitter